 UV light is not all bad.
 The body uses it to make vitamin D to help build strong bones and fight off infections.
 But just a few minutes of sun exposure is enough to supply all the vitamin D most people need.
 After that, sun exposure does more harm than good.

-“UV damage can cause a spectrum of changes to the skin,” says Meredith McKean, MD, MPH, director of Melanoma and Skin Cancer Research at Sarah Cannon Research Institute.
+“UV damage can cause a spectrum of changes to the skin,” says Dr. Meredith McKean, director of Melanoma and Skin Cancer Research at Sarah Cannon Research Institute.
 “Most concerns would be skin cancers, such as squamous cell carcinoma, basal cell carcinoma, melanoma and Merkel cell carcinoma.”

 What skin conditions are caused by sun damage?

 Skin conditions caused by sun damage range from wrinkles to skin cancers.
 Avoid overexposure to the sun to prevent the following conditions.